 Practical ways organizations can help address WPV

-Marianne Alvarez, co-founder and director of training at the ALICE (Alert, Lockdown, Inform, Counter, Evaluate) Training Institute in California, has provided tips on how organizations can prepare themselves for potential incidents of workplace violence.
+Marianne Alvarez, former director of training at the ALICE (Alert, Lockdown, Inform, Counter, Evaluate) Training Institute and president of Bay Area Risk in California, has provided tips on how organizations can prepare themselves for potential incidents of workplace violence.
 Her recommendations include:

 Organizations must check the overall health of the organization’s safety and physical security.
 This may involve hiring a certified risk assessment professional who can conduct a full onsite evaluation of security gaps or weaknesses the business may have to address.
 The risk assessment professional inspects infrastructure weaknesses (locks, CCTV cameras, etc.) and prevention and training programs that are in place to see if these need to be enhanced as well.